James Corrigan (businessman): Douglas Furnace

-The Genesee Furnace
+Genesee Furnace

 Genesee Furnace after its 1908 upgrades.

 Corrigan, McKinney & Co. obtained its fourth blast furnace in 1902.

 The Genesee Furnace was built in Charlotte, New York, in 1868 by the Charlotte Iron Works.
 It was rebuilt in 1884, and had an annual capacity of 20000 ST.

 On June 4, 1902, Corrigan, McKinney & Co. purchased the Genesee Furnace.
 About $100,000 ($ in dollars) was spent relining the furnace and erecting new stoves to increase the Charlotte's production to 200 ST per day.
 (Note: Exhaust from the blast furnace can be used to improve the efficiency of the furnace.
 First, dust is filtered from the exhaust.
 The exhaust is mixed with air, and burned in a large steel structure lined with fire brick.
 This structure is called the stove.
 Outside air can be passed through a heated stove, warming the air.
 This reduces the amount of fuel needed to smelt ore.
 At least two stoves are used, one to heat air and one to be pre-heated for use.)
 The company also purchased a limestone quarry near Le Roy, New York, and another at Gouverneur, New York, to provide limestone for smelting.

 In September 1903, James Corrigan, Stevenson Burke, Price McKinney, and Joseph Hartley incorporated the Genesee Furnace Company to operate the furnace.
 It had a capitalization of $50,000 ($ in dollars).

 The Genesee Furnace Company shut the property down in early December 1903 to reline the furnace, install four new boilers, a fan engine (an engine with cylinders arranged radially) to power the injection of air, and new trestles for the dumping of coke and limestone.
 The improvements increased the furnace's capacity from 200 ST to 250 ST per day.
 The company also purchased two new locomotives to shift coke, limestone, and ore around the property.
 A new electrical plant was installed in the early spring of 1904.
 The cost of these improvements was $175,000 ($ in dollars).